aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-parsing-analysis/java-email-extraction-nsf-aspose-email-guide/_index.md

 ---
-title: "Processing NSF Files in Java – A Comprehensive Guide"
+title: "Extract NSF Files with Aspose.Email for Java – A Comprehensive Guide"
 description: "Learn how to extract NSF files using Java, including Maven dependency setup, reading messages, and real‑world use cases."
 date: "2026-06-13"
 weight: 1